 Directions to trailhead:

 From I-81, take exit 279.
 Follow Rte.
 675 until it meets Route 42.
 Turn right on 42 and then take almost an immediate left on 675 (Wolf Gap Road).
-Follow Wolf Gap Road until you come to the Wolf Gap Campground (right on the Hardy County Line.)
+Follow Wolf Gap Road (you will have to make a few turns so keep an eye at road junctions) until you come to the Wolf Gap Campground (right on the Hardy County Line.)